 Pigs and dogs show empathy for other animals.

 They call for help when their human companion needs medical attention.

-But pigs are legally born in tiny metal gestation crates, allowed to nurse from their restrained mother through farrowing crates on concrete, have their tails chopped off and their teeth snipped off, are locked inside filthy crowded pens, and slaughtered at six months of age after lives of misery.
-Dogs are protected by laws, have rights, and are not eaten by most humans.
+But in the animal agriculture industry, pigs are born in metal gestation crates, allowed to nurse from their restrained mother through farrowing crates on concrete.
+They have their tails chopped off and their teeth snipped off.
+They are locked inside filthy crowded pens, and slaughtered at six months of age after lives of misery.
+In contrast, dogs are protected by laws, have rights, and are not eaten by most humans.